showyourworklab/c2pa-ui/README.md

+# Show Your Work
-# Show Your Work Lab – C2PA UI
+*An embeddable component created by Show Your Work Lab to display an image's C2PA data in a user-friendly interface*

 ## Packages